OpenCoreData/ocdGarden/IGSNSampleResolution/README.md

 ### About
-A simple program to resolve IGSN values to Open Core resources based on the sample ID'sample
+A simple program to resolve IGSN values to Open Core resources based on the sample IDs

 ### Files